DSC-JSS-NOIDA/foss-events/README.md

 <strong>Currently working Routes</strong>
   - Get Routes:
+      - / - Home page of the foss-events
       - /event - Displays all the events
       - /event/:title - Displays the deatils of the specific event
   - Post Routes: